Door: “Why it is simply impassible!

 Door: No, I do mean impassible. (chuckles) Nothing’s impossible!”

 As enterprises evolve, multiple portals emerge to facilitate interactions with the end consumer.
 So before we can say Enterprise Architecture, we would already have a marketing site, a commerce site, a support portal etc. All of these either become sub domains or individual domains in their own right.
 The consumer is befuddled by these myriad web sites with their own associated styles, fonts, branding and not to forget their own login identities.
-It is a no brainer that these sites need to share credentials and must support single sign on.
-So if we have to visualize the consumer’s entry to the enterprise, it may look a little like this:
+It is a no brainer that these sites need to share credentials and must support Single Sign On (SSO).
+So if we have to visualize the consumer's entry to the enterprise, it may look a little like this:

 The SSO spans across multiple web properties and provides one single sign on experience across all of them.
-Think of it as some kind of door which is “passible” if you go in with the correct credentials.
+Think of it as some kind of door which is "passable" if you go in with the correct credentials.
 But things become interesting when this door starts assuming other responsibilities.
 What if the door also knows where to send the request to?
 If it is a request for the reports app then it should route the request to the report app else it must deflect the request to e-commerce.
-In this situation, the “door” becomes a “reverse proxy“.
+In this situation, the "door" becomes a "reverse proxy".
 It knows to route requests to the correct destination.

-The next level of complexity arises when the “door” now starts taking control of the "view".
+The next level of complexity arises when the "door" now starts taking control of the "view".
 It can talk to the back end systems.
 But the communication must be "headless" now.
 This means that the back end systems return data to the door but cannot return HTML.
-The door has now started consuming services from the enterprise and starts populating a view to show the data to the consumer.
-At this point in time the role of the door now changes.
+The door has now started consuming services from the enterprise and can populate a view to show the data to the consumer.
+At this point in time the role of the door changes.
 In the process it acquired a new name.
-It is called as the “Glass” in the Content and E-Commerce domain.
-The role of the glass is to provide one “user experience” that cuts across all the services that exist in the enterprise.
+It is called as the "Glass" in the Content and E-Commerce world.
+The role of the glass is to provide one "user experience" that cuts across all the services that exist in the enterprise.
 So the Glass owns experience across content and commerce.